 Gym Equipment, Amazon

-17. Do some gardening
+25. Do some gardening

 Sick of spending all your time indoors?
-Transform your garden into a tranquil space so that you can venture outside for some much-needed R&R. In need of inspiration?
-Take a look at our round up of the best gardening buys for spring.
+Transform your garden into a tranquil space so that you can venture outside for some much-needed R&R.

-18. Upcycle your furniture
+26. Upcycle your furniture

 Can't stop staring at that annoying chip in your side board?
 Desperate to give those bookshelves a new lick of paint?
 Why not try your hand at a spot of DIY and transform those tired piece of furniture into something your friends will be jealous of.

-19. Learn to code
+27. Learn to code

 In an increasingly digital age, the ability to code can put you at a major advantage.
 Ditch those technophobic tendencies and teach yourself how to master this highly sought after skill.

-20. Learn Calligraphy
+28. Learn Calligraphy

 Bored of biro and pencil?
 Go one step further and transform your writing into a work of art by practicing calligraphy and lettering.
-With an array of tutorials and expert guides available online, you'll learn the tricks of the trade in no time - all you’ll really need is a calligraphy set and the willingness to turn off Tiger King.
+With an array of tutorials and expert guides available online, you'll learn the tricks of the trade in no time - all you’ll really need is a calligraphy set and the willingness to turn off Netflix.

-MONT MARTE Calligraphy Pen Set, £28.95, Amazon
+Hethrone Calligraphy Set, £15.99, Amazon

-21. Write a journal
+29. Write a journal